spearheadsys/check_mk-documentation/quickstart.rst

 Confirmation
 ------------
 After you have successfully installed Check_MK and all of the necessary dependencies you will have access to the omd command.

 The omd command allows you to set-up and manage monitoring instances.
-For a quick confirmation that your system is ready try the following command:
+For a quick confirmation thatyour system is ready try the following command:

 ``omd version``